 Why do I need Traction Therapy?

-pain, or a variety of symptoms related to damaged or degenerative discs, as well as compressed disc syndromes of the lumbar and cervical spine, Traction Therapy may be for you.
+You may not have to live in debilitating pain!
+If you have lower back pain, a pinched nerve, sciatica, neck pain, arm pain, or a variety of symptoms related to damaged or degenerative discs, as well as a compressed disc syndrome of the lumbar or cervical spine, traction therapy may be for you.

 Therapy sessions typically last less than 10-15 minutes, 3 times a week, transitioning from passive to active treatments as you respond.
 Most patients feel pain relief with as few as 6-10 treatments although more may be necessary for lasting results.
 Each patient responds differently to the treatments, so we customize your treatment plan based on individual response to the therapy.

 A complete program involving traction, spinal manipulation, high volt galvanic stimulation, high power laser therapy, and the rehabilitation of the spinal stabilization muscles are vital parts of this treatment plan.
 Our goal is to not only help heal the disc, but to also enhance muscular control and support of the lower back and/or neck.